TazzDev/ChatApp/README.md

 npm install
 ```

-Also, please modify the .env file with the API URL and API token to connect to the Bunq Backend
+Also, please modify the .env file with the API URL and API token to connect to the Backend

 ## Running the app